Word 2016 for Windows

 - Color considerations:

 - Make sure you are using foreground and background colors that have enough contrast.
 Black text on white is good contrast; red on green is poor contrast.
 You can download a color contrast tool to help you decide which colors have enough contrast together.

 - Don’t use color as the only means to convey content.
-As many as 8 percent of men and 0.5 percent of women with Northern European ancestry have the common form of red-green color blindness.
+People with color blindness may not be able to ascertain certain colors.
+For instance, as many as 8 percent of men and 0.5 percent of women with Northern European ancestry have the common form of red-green color blindness.